Isocrates: Legacy

 Because of Plato's attacks on the sophists, Isocrates's school – having its roots, if not the entirety of its mission, in rhetoric, the domain of the sophists – came to be viewed as unethical and deceitful.
 Yet many of Plato's criticisms are hard to substantiate in the actual work of Isocrates; at the end of Phaedrus, Plato even shows Socrates praising Isocrates (though some scholars have taken this to be sarcasm).
 Isocrates saw the ideal orator as someone who must possess not only rhetorical gifts, but also a wide knowledge of philosophy, science, and the arts.
 He promoted the Greek ideals of freedom, self-control, and virtue; in this, he influenced several Roman rhetoricians, such as Cicero and Quintilian, and influenced the core concepts of liberal arts education.

+Isocrates' works on political and moral philosophy were extremely popular in Renaissance Europe and it was common practice to gift translations of To Nicocles to rulers as a form of mirror of princes.
+Isocrates was one of the top Greek writers mandated in grammar school and university curricula.
+Isocrates was a favorite of Queen Elizabeth and she read it often with her tutor Roger Ascham, even later in life.
+John Milton's Areopagitica deliberately draws on Isocrates' similarly titled speech.

-Although Isocrates has been largely marginalized in the history of philosophy, his contributions to the study and practice of rhetoric have received more attention.
+Although Isocrates has been largely marginalized in the recent history of philosophy, his contributions to the study and practice of rhetoric have received much attention.
 Thomas M. Conley argues that through Isocrates's influence on Cicero, whose writings on rhetoric were the most widely and continuously studied until the modern era, "it might be said that Isocrates, of all the Greeks, was the greatest."
-With the neo-Aristotelian turn in rhetoric, Isocrates's work sometimes gets cast as a mere precursor to Aristotle's systematic account in On Rhetoric.
+With the neo-Aristotelian turn in rhetoric, Isocrates's work is sometimes cast as a mere precursor to Aristotle's systematic account in On Rhetoric.
 However, Ekaterina Haskins reads Isocrates as an enduring and worthwhile counter to Aristotelian rhetoric.
 Rather than the Aristotelian position on rhetoric as a neutral tool, Isocrates understands rhetoric as an identity-shaping performance that activates and sustains civic identity.
-The Isocratean position on rhetoric can be thought of as ancient antecedent to the twentieth century theorist Kenneth Burke's conception that rhetoric is rooted in identification.
+The Isocratean position on rhetoric can be thought of as ancient antecedent to the twentieth-century theorist Kenneth Burke's conception that rhetoric is rooted in identification.
 Isocrates's work has also been described as proto-Pragmatist, owing to his assertion that rhetoric makes use of probable knowledge with the aim resolving real problems in the world.

 Isocrates's innovations in the art of rhetoric paid closer attention to expression and rhythm than any other Greek writer, though because his sentences were so complex and artistic, he often sacrificed clarity.